-Tommy Kha is a photographer based between Brooklyn and Memphis.
+Tommy Kha is a photographer based between Brooklyn, NY and his hometown, Memphis, TN.

-He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, a former artist-in-residence at Center for Photography at Woodstock, Light Work, and Fountainhead.
+He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, and a former artist-in-residence at Center for Photography at Woodstock, Light Work, and Fountainhead.
 In December 2015, Kha published his first monograph, A Real Imitation, through Aint-Bad.

 He occasionally performs, writes, and appears in some films, most recently appearing in Laurie Simmons’ feature, My Art.
 Kha holds an MFA in Photography from Yale University.